Sudhanshu-Taneja/golang/README.md

 # Closure

 A closure is a function that references variables from outside its own function body.
 The function may access and assign to the referenced variables.

+# Structs

+Structs are used to represent structured data.
+It's often convenient to group different types of variables together.

+# Interface

+Interfaces are just collections of method signatures.
+A type "implements" an interface if it has methods that match the interface's method signatures.
+In our example, we've constructed a shape interface with 2 functions, area & perimeter.
+Now, any object that supports these 2 functions is an interface of "shape".